Amag Pharmaceuticals to divest two women's health drugs, CEO to step down

 Jan 9 (Reuters) - Amag Pharmaceuticals Inc AMAG.O said on Thursday it would divest two of its women's health drugs, after the drugmaker conducted a strategic review under pressure from hedge fund Caligan Partners.

-The company also said Chief Executive Officer William Heiden would step down.
+The company also said Chief Executive Officer William Heiden has decided to step down, but would continue in his role as CEO and president until his successor is appointed.

 ((Manas.Mishra@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 806749 8325;))